modal.Stub

 @property

-def registered_functions(self) -> Dict[str, _FunctionHandle]:
+def registered_functions(self) -> Dict[str, _Function]:

-All modal.Function objects registered on the stub.
+All modal.Function objects registered on the app.

 registered_entrypoints